-1.1 The Council's Medium Term Financial Strategy (MTFS) is based on a financial forecast over a rolling three year timeframe to 2026/27.
-The Council adopted a three year timeframe for its MTFS in 2021, as this dovetailed to the timescales of the Corporate Strategy.
-This timeframe gives a good balance between long term financial planning and having realistic assumptions to be able to work with.
-This is in light of the current volatility within local government financial planning, due to the lack of certainty from continued one-year financial settlements.
-The Government has aimed to address short-term pressures rather than focus on long term sustainability.

-- 1.2 The Council, along with other local authorities, has faced unprecedented reductions in Government funding.
+- 1.1 The Council's Medium Term Financial Strategy (MTFS) is based on a financial forecast over a rolling three-year period to 2026/27.
+The Hub Committee considered the MTFS at its meeting on 19 September 2023. - 1.2 The Council, along with other local authorities, has faced unprecedented reductions in Government funding.
 Between 2009/10 and 2020/21, the Council's Core Government funding has reduced by £3 million.
-The Council now receives minimal Government Grant (Revenue Support Grant) of £89,000 to fund its services and the Council has to be self-sufficient. - 1.3 The Council has continued to work in partnership with South Hams District Council which has allowed West Devon to achieve annual savings of £2.2 million and more importantly protect all statutory front line services.
+The Council now receives minimal Government Grant (Revenue Support Grant) of £89,000 in 2023/24 to fund its services and the Council must be self-sufficient. - 1.3 The Council has continued to work in partnership with South Hams District Council which has allowed West Devon to achieve annual savings of £2.2 million and more importantly protect all statutory front line services.
 Between both Councils the annual shared services savings being achieved are over £6 million per annum.
-However, the Councils continue to face considerable financial challenges as a result of uncertainty in the wider economy and constraints on public sector spending. - 1.4 It is important to note that this Medium Term Financial Strategy (MTFS) sets out the budget strategy for the Council for the next three years, with regular reviews (at least annually) and updates when items are further known or are announced by the Government. - 1.5 This is the starting point for developing a meaningful three year strategy that sets out the strategic intention for all of the different strands of funding available to the Council.
-The Council will then be able to rely on this to inform future decisions. - 1.6 Prudent financial management in the past, has meant that the Council was in a relatively healthy position financially before the pandemic hit.
+However, the Councils continue to face considerable financial challenges because of uncertainty in the wider economy and constraints on public sector spending.

+- 1.4 It is important to note that the Medium-Term Financial Strategy (MTFS) set out the budget strategy for the Council for the next three years, with regular reviews (at least annually) and updates when items are further known or are announced by the Government. - 1.5 Prudent financial management in the past, has meant that the Council was in a relatively healthy position financially before the pandemic hit.
 The management of risk and promoting financial resilience is a key principle of our budget strategy and this has helped facilitate our response.
-Key to the authority's financial resilience are our reserves, which are at a prudent level. - 1.7 The recent challenges presented by the war in Ukraine with its broader implications along with the current 'cost of living crisis' will have an impact on the Council's finances as well as the finances of the residents of the Borough.
-The Council's approach to delivering services remains steadfast. - 1.8 The Consumer Price Index (CPI) was 6.8% (July 2023 CPI), which is down from 7.9% in June.
-Inflation over the past 18 months has been at a 40 year high.
-An extra £150,000 cost pressure for inflation on goods and services and increases in utility costs has been included within the cost pressures in Appendix A. The latest minutes from the meeting of the Monetary Policy Committee (MPC) state that it is expected that inflation will drop back to 4.8% by the end of 2023, accounted for by lower energy, and to a lesser degree, food and core goods price inflation.
-At present, there is no indication from Government of any additional funding to meet inflationary cost pressures.

-- 1.9 The Fair Funding Review, business rates baseline reset, and other funding reforms now look set to be pushed back to 2026/27 although this has not been confirmed by the Government so the MTFS assumes that these changes will happen in 2026/27. - 1.10 The key assumptions within the Medium Term Financial Strategy are as below.
-Each of these is described in more detail in Section 3. - The business rates baseline reset will be deferred until 2026/27 at the earliest (with no negative Revenue Support Grant in 2024/25 or 2025/26) - There will be a phasing in of negative Revenue Support Grant as part of the business rates baseline reset (predicted to be in 2026/27) with a transition period, to avoid Local Authorities losing/gaining too much in one go.
-The modelling assumes negative RSG of £117,000 in 2026/27.
-Some of the negative RSG could be offset by growth. - It is assumed Council Tax limits for District Councils will remain at the higher of £5 or 2.99% for 2024/25 onwards - It is assumed that 2024/25 will be another roll over settlement, which will give an amount of around £150,000 of NHB funding (or a similar replacement housing incentive scheme) that could be used to fund the 2024/25 revenue base budget. - A business rates pooling gain of £200,000 has been modelled for 2024/25 and 2025/26, with no further gains for 2026/27 onwards. - A council tax surplus of £150,000 for 24/25 has been assumed, with a council tax collection rate of 97.5% (98.34% was achieved in 2022/23) - Rural Services Delivery Grant has been assumed to continue annually at the same level for 23/24 (£544,625) - A 4% pay increase has been modelled from 2024/25 onwards (4% equates to £216,000 on total pay of £5.4m).
-The pay assumption has been reduced to 3% in 2025/26 and 2026/27 - 1.11 The following table illustrates the predicted budget gap from 2024/25 onwards for the Council as shown in Appendix B:
+Key to the Council's financial resilience is its reserves, which are at a prudent level. - 1.6 The Fair Funding Review, business rates baseline reset, and other funding reforms now look set to be pushed back to 2026/27 although this has not been confirmed by the Government so the MTFS and Budget Proposals for 2024/25 assumes that these changes will happen in 2026/27.
+The Council is awaiting a Policy Note from the Government (due to be issued in November 2023) on the key principles upon which the Finance Settlement for 2024/25 will be based. - 1.7 The MFTS in September 2023 identified a budget gap of £393,030 for 2024/25.
+Since that report, there have been several updates to the proposed Budget for 2024/25.
+This has been set out in Section 3.1 of the report. - 1.8 The latest position is shown in the table below.
+The predicted budget gap for 2024/25 onwards for the Council is as shown in Appendix B:

-Budget Gaps 2024/25 £ 2025/26 £ 2026/27 £ Total Aggregated Budget Gap £ 'New' Budget Gap each year 393,030 198,582 939,132 1,530,744 Cumulative Budget Gap 393,030 591,612 1,530,744 2,515,386
+Budget Gaps 2024/25 £ 2025/26 £ 2026/27 £ Total Aggregated Budget Gap £ 'New' Budget Gap each year 142,030 301,232 702,132 1,145,394 Cumulative Budget Gap 142,030 443,262 1,145,394 1,730,686

-^{ (}Cumulative Budget Gap assumes annual new budget gaps have not been addressed)
+(Cumulative Budget Gap assumes annual new budget gaps have not been addressed)